rohan-bansal/SimpleDependencyInstaller/README.md

 How to install:

 1. Clone repository
-2. Take SDI folder and place in site-packages
+2. Place SDI folder in site-packages, or in local workspace